Linux

 Installing

-# Set up Node.js repository and install Node.js + required dependencies
+# Set up Node.js repository, install Node.js, pnpm and required dependencies

 # NOTE 1: Older i386 hardware can work with [unofficial-builds.nodejs.org](https://unofficial-builds.nodejs.org/download/release/v20.9.0/ e.g. Version 20.9.0 should work.

-# NOTE 2: For Ubuntu see tip below
+# NOTE 2: For Ubuntu see installing through Snap below.

 sudo apt-get install -y nodejs git make g++ gcc libsystemd-dev

-# Verify that the correct nodejs and npm (automatically installed with nodejs)
+# Verify that the correct nodejs and pnpm version has been installed

 # Create a directory for zigbee2mqtt and set your user as owner of it